 Reasons Your Dog May have a Fever

-You may also find your dog has a fever due to ingesting toxic plants, human medication, or substances that are toxic to dogs such as human foods like sweetener, or antifreeze.
+You may also find your dog has a fever due to ingesting toxic plants, human medication, or substances that are toxic to dogs such as human foods like sweeteners, or antifreeze.

 If you think your dog may have a fever, the best thing to do it take your dog’s temperature, at which point you can assess how serious the fever is, and whether or not further action needs to be taken.
 Some mild fevers can be treated at home, if monitored carefully, however, some fevers may be very serious and will require intervention from your vet.